 In recent years, the executive assistant’s role in industry and commerce has changed dramatically.
 Usually working in a high-pressure area where executives delegate extensively, executive assistants have to be prepared to accept increasing responsibility.
 They must understand the aims and objectives of the organization, be aware of the principles of management, leadership and human behaviour.

 The workshops below address the knowledge and skills required to be a high-performing and valued executive assistant.
 Select a workshop, choose a convenient date and location and register today.
 An MCE client services representative will contact you with advice on the best options for travel and accommodation.

-Executive Assistants Workshops
+Executive Assistants Programs